Klinogicare® Quantum Magnetic Storm

 Neuromuscular activation cascade

-Below is a sequential biophysical chain of events: from the propagation of a pulsed magnetic field in tissues to neuromuscular depolarization and the formation of a prolonged clinical effect.
+Below is a biophysical sequence of events: from the propagation of a pulsed magnetic field in the tissue to neuromuscular depolarization and the emergence of a sustained clinical effect.

 Deep propagation of magnetic induction

-A high-intensity alternating magnetic field freely passes through clothing, skin, soft tissues, and bony structures, providing an effect on deeply located neuromuscular elements.
+A high-intensity alternating magnetic field passes unobstructed through clothing, skin, soft tissues, and bone structures, allowing it to act on deep neuromuscular elements.

-A rapidly changing magnetic field induces a local electric field within tissues without the need for direct skin contact, ensuring high procedure tolerability.
+A rapidly changing magnetic field induces a local electric field in the tissue without the need for direct contact with the skin, which supports high tolerability of the procedure.

-Depolarization of motor neurons and initiation of an action potential
+Depolarization of motor neurons and onset of the action potential

 Suprathreshold activation of neuromuscular transmission.

-The induced electric field stimulates motor nerves, causing membrane depolarization and the formation of an action potential, which leads to physiological contraction of muscle fibers without voluntary load from the patient.
+The induced electric field stimulates the motor nerves, causes membrane depolarization and the generation of an action potential, leading to a physiological contraction of the muscle fibers without voluntary effort from the patient.

 B→E→depolarization cascade

-The diagram shows the B→E→depolarization sequence, reflecting the key stages of neuromuscular activation: induction of an electric field and subsequent synaptic transmission of the signal to the muscle fiber.
+The diagram shows the B→E→depolarization sequence, reflecting the central phases of neuromuscular activation: induction of the electric field and subsequent synaptic transmission of the signal to the muscle fiber.

 • Electric field induction (B→E)